Opinion | New Jersey’s election results should terrify Democrats

 Yet that’s exactly what happened.
 While votes are still being counted, Republican Jack Ciattarelli is essentially tied with Murphy.
 Ciattarelli gained in every county, usually by 10 points or more on margin.
 The movement was especially strong in Southern Jersey.
 Murphy carried three counties — Gloucester, Cumberland, and Atlantic — by an average of 13 points in 2017.
 He lost those counties last night by an average of 11 points.
 That’s not a defeat; that’s a repudiation.

 The demographics of those regions offer one clue to the Democratic weakness: They are all White, working-class areas.
 South Jersey is the home to Rep. Jeff Van Drew, the congressman who switched from Democrat to Republican in 2019.
 He won reelection against the odds in 2020, and today his turf is solidly red.
-Last night, the state Senate president, who represents a seat in this area, lost to a Republican truck driver who spent only $153 on his campaign.
+Last night, the state Senate president, who represents a seat in this area, may have lost to a Republican truck driver who spent only $153 on his campaign.
 This, coupled with similar results in rural Virginia, show that the White working-class is now solidly Republican and does not need former president Donald Trump on the ballot to get excited and vote.

 Ciattarelli also made significant gains in suburban areas.
 He lost upscale Bergen County, home to many New York City commuters, by only four points, a huge improvement from Murphy’s 15-point win in 2017.
 Murphy’s margin in Burlington County, a suburb of Philadelphia, also dropped by 10 points compared with 2017.
 Affluent Republican exurbs on the Jersey Shore and in the western part of the state became even more Republican.
 Romney-Biden voters, supposedly lost to the GOP forever, reverted to their pre-Trump habits Tuesday night.